 Here’s an example of how to do this…

-- Show a video such as the one below.
+1. Show a video such as the one to the right.

-- Have students write claim, reasons, evidence.
+2. Have students write claim, reasons, evidence.
 It is super fun to let students write on desks with expo markers to do this.
-You can see some of my students’ responses to the video below too:)
+You can see some of my students’ responses to the video below too:) See examples of this below.

 Students LOVE creating videos of their own.
 Why not have students create a cartoon of their argumentative essay.
 They can use graphics, music and their own voice to convey their claims with Powtoon!
 Here is another article I wrote about this topic: 10 Ways to Use Powtoon in the English Classroom.